chekpanschiri/SQL-PowerBI/README.md

-# SQL and Power BI porject
+# SQL and Power BI project

 For this project, I connected the AdventureWorks databases (link below) into MSSMS